giodamelio/giodamelio.com/content/_index.md

 # Hi!
 I'm Giovanni d'Amelio

-I'm a programmer of things, lover of tinkering and learner of weird facts.
+I'm a programmer of things, learner of weird facts, lover of random deep dives.
 I am always tinkering on some random project.

 ## Projects